httung12303/xmpp-demo/README.md

 > "**Extensible Messaging and Presence Protocol(XMPP)** is a protocol for streaming Extensible Markup Language (XML) elements in order to exchange structured data in close to real time between any two network endpoints."

 In simple words, XMPP can be considered as a protocol for transporting small pieces of data between two places.
-These pieces of data are in a structured format ( XML ).
+These pieces of data are in a structured format ( XML ) - Stanza.

 ## **Stanza**